wix/ricos/packages/preview/API.md

 #### ReadMore

 The `ReadMore` component comes to display a portion of a long text, appending it an ellipsis symbol and label (by default, those are '… read more').
-The mouse click on text expands the collapsed portion.
 The ContentStateBuilder exposes `readMore` API that accepts configuration object:

 ```js